 Tired of scrubbing at stains only to have them not disappear…again?
 Whether you have stains on your laundry, your pans, or your furniture, use these genius stain removal tips to get rid of tough stains with ease.
 How to remove stains?
 Check these hacks!

-Stains are unavoidable and are sometimes a pain to deal with.
-However, there’s always a stain removal solution even for the most impossible-looking stain!
+Stains are unavoidable and are sometimes a pain to deal with, even if you rinse them again and again.
+However, there’s always a stain removal solution even for the most impossible-looking stain.

 You probably have several things in your home that can be useful in removing even the toughest of stains.
 Before giving in to your first inclination to toss out your stained item (trust me, I completely understand that impulse) or buy yet another stain remover, stop for a minute.

 Check out these top-notch stain removal tricks for getting rid of stains using supplies you already have.
 From pots and pans to your favorite couch, we’ve got you covered!

 How to Remove Stains For Every Part of Your Home

 These tips cover stain removal from almost about everything in life.
 Check them out – they are so amazing that you’ll thank me later!

 The hardest part of stain removal is in trying to figure the type of stain so that you can know how to treat it.
 Here’s some good news: you can now afford to take out the guesswork in trying to figure out what each stain is by using this DIY stain remover.
 The most amazing thing about it is that it works on just about any clothing stain you can imagine.
 Whether it be sauce, ink stains, blood stains, wine stains, (especially the red wine stains), grease stains on cotton, they’ll all be gone!

 For this miracle general stain removal hack, mix equal parts of Blue Dawn dish soap, hydrogen peroxide, and baking soda.
 Put the solution on the stained part of the cloth and let it work its magic.
 Also, check out these amazing homemade laundry recipes.